Drakkar-Software/OctoBot-Docs/Configuration/Profiles.md

 Profiles
 ========

-OctoBot\'s trading configuration is using profiles (located into user/profiles).
+OctoBot's trading configuration is using profiles (located into user/profiles).
 This allows for quick switches between previously set configurations.